lll44/Study/Note Style Guidelines.md

  "TODO", Immediate Tasks that need to be added "DOING", Task is Claimed, tag with name.
  "DONE", Finished then left to review later.
 Not every Tasks need this.
 Bigger framework tasks like completing a page do.
- "PLANNING",
+ "PLAN", This task needs further planning and chunking out.
- "FIXME", Issues including Refactoring
+ "FIX", Issues including Refactoring or fixing "ARCHIVE",
- "ARCHIVE",
  "HACK",
  "CHANGED", If you make extensive changes to notes "IDEA", Ideas to add or integrate.
  "NOTE", Communication
- "REVIEW" Review of
+ "REVIEW" Review of written by review
  "UPDATE" Update this portion with something